nv-morpheus/Morpheus/examples/digital_fingerprinting/visualization/README.md

     --output_dir=./azure-dfp-output
 ```

-When pipeline run completes, you should now see `dfp-viz-azure-2022-08-30.csv` and `dfp-viz-azure-2022-08-31.csv` in the `azure-dfp-output` directory.
+When the pipeline run completes, the `dfp-viz-azure-2022-08-30.csv` and `dfp-viz-azure-2022-08-31.csv` output files will be present in the `azure-dfp-output` directory.
 These files can be used as input to the DFP Viz UI.

 ### Duo